christo4ferris/Contributing/Contributing.md

 as part of your pull request comments.
 By doing this one simple thing you are telling the community that you wrote the code you are contributing or have the right to pass on the code that you are contributing.
-If you are interested in the text of the DCO 1.1, you can find it [here](https://developer.ibm.com/open/developer-certificate-of-originality/ "DCO 1.1")
+If you are interested in the text of the DCO 1.1, you can find it [here](https://developer.ibm.com/open/developer-certificate-of-originality/ "DCO 1.1").

+Thank you!